nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-10-31

+11:30am We are experiencing problems in Brooklyn at the moment.
+Sorry about this!

 2019-10-22

 We are having ongoing problems with our Rivington hub and rain.
 We are planning to fix this within the next two weeks.